box-project/box/doc/configuration.md

 Then the `Phar::getMetadata()` will return `['application_version' => '1.0.0-dev']` array.

+!!! warning

-**CAUTION**: Your callable function must be readable by your autoloader.
+    Your callable function must be readable by your autoloader.

 That means, for Composer, in previous example, we require to have such kind of declaration in your `composer.json` file.